zcutlip/mock-op/README.md

 The reason for a "mock-op" that simulates the real `op` is primarily for the automated testing of scripts or other programs that shell out to the `op` command in order to query 1Password cloud accounts.
 The real `op` is potentially unsuitable for automated testing for a variety of reasons:

 - It often needs to be run interactively to authenticate
-- Cases where authentication can be performed programatically may require storing 1Password account credentials insecurely
+- Cases where authentication can be performed programmatically may require storing 1Password account credentials insecurely
 - An actual, paid 1Password account must exist and contain data
   - This would need to be a test account in order to avoid exposing sensitive passwords, etc. and to share the account across an engineering team, which may be impractical
 - Internet connectivity is required